About Us

 Our vision is to have joyful communities.

-Our mission is to promote healing through comunidad, comida, and celebración.
+Our mission is to cultivate healing through comunidad, comida, and celebración.

 Our Story